 7. Consider the environment

-Digital signage expert, Lorna Campbell, from the Screenfeed team highlights the importance of where your content will appear: “Take your environment into consideration.”
+Digital Signage expert, Lorna Campbell, from the Screenfeed team highlights the importance of where your content will appear: “Take your environment into consideration.”
 It can often make or break the impact of your content.
-If, for example, your digital signage is installed in a dark environment, you might need a lighter screen, and a way to make that contrast work.
+If, for example, your Digital Signage is installed in a dark environment, you might need a lighter screen, and a way to make that contrast work.
 If there’s natural light, think about if you’ll need to adjust the brightness of your on-screen content.
 Are your screens up high, or at eye-level?
-Consider how the positioning of your digital signage will affect the visual perception of the imagery and videos you create.
+Consider how the positioning of your Digital Signage will affect the visual perception of the imagery and videos you create.
 As Lorna says, there is more to bear in mind than just “just dwell time and audiences and the message that you’re showing on the screen.”

 8. Big is beautiful